Food for Thought

 Amongst its nutrients, pumpkin is very high in Vitamin A and provides considerable amounts of Vitamin C and Potassium.
-There are so many health benefits which include, reducing the risk of some cancers, regulating blood pressure, protection against asthma and heart disease, helps to avoid heart disease and diabetes, good for complexion and hair, a dietary aid, low in calories, and the list goes on.
+There are so many health benefits which include, reducing the risk of some cancers, regulating blood pressure, protection against asthma, helps to avoid heart disease and diabetes, good for complexion and hair, a dietary aid, low in calories, and the list goes on.

 2 cups flour

 1 teaspoon vanilla